TurtleGod7/starbucks-mugs/README.md

 ## Contributing

 Want to contribute?
-Please do!
-This was for personal use.
+Sure!
+This was a small issue I had and wanted to put my skills to the test.
 Feel free to fork the code.

 ## How to create for yourself?